 We can subsequently compute the last cell of the row.
 In this case, the value is

-So update buf and now we finish the second row:
+So update buf using the value and now we finish the second row.

 c d 0 1 2 cost := min(buf, buf, tmp) + 1 a 1 1 2 tmp := buf b . . . buf := cost

-We can repeat the same procedure above to fill the third row, which leads to the following result:
+We can repeat the same procedure to fill the third row, which leads to the following result.

 c d 0 1 2 buf = [2,2,2] a 1 1 2 b 2 2 2

-Therefore, we can conclude that the Levenshtein distance between 'ab' and 'cd' is 2.
+So the distance between 'ab' and 'cd' turns out to be 2.

-Below is the straight-forward implementation of this memory-efficient algorithm in Python:
+The following is the straight-forward implementation in Python.

-First let me introduce a useful theorem.
-Suppose we have a pair of strings s and t, whose lengths are n and m respectively with n ≤ m.
-We can guarantee that the Levenshtein distance between them cannot exceed the length of the longer string t:
+First let me introduce a theorem.
+Suppose we have a pair of strings S and T, whose lengths are n and m respectively with n ≤ m.
+We can guarantee that the Levenshtein distance between them cannot exceed m.

 Here is a proof.
-Let's denote "i-th character of a string x" by "xi".
-Using this notation, we can represent the strings s and t as follows.
+Let's notate "i-th character of a string X" by "Xi".
+Using this notation, we can write S and T as follows.

-Since n ≤ m, we can rewrite the above expressions into:
+Since n ≤ m, we can rewrite T to:

-As a starter, let's consider the cell in the upper-right corner of a WF matrix.
-For example, using the last example in the previous section, this cell can be shown as below:
+Let's use this theorem to optimize the algorithm.
+As a starter, let's consider the cell in the upper-right corner of a matrix.
+For example, if S='abcd' and T='pqrs', this cell can be shown as below.

 p q r s . . . . * a . . . . . b . . . . . c . . . . . d . . . . .